 The Tikkun Olam committee is the community outreach arm of Adath Israel.
-Whether it is sending home-cooked meals to an ailing congregant or co-founding/sponsoring Adath Israel’s participation in the community service day on MLK’s birthday, Tikkun Olam represents the social conscience and soul of our community.
+Through sending home-cooked meals to ailing congregants, sponsoring Adath Israel’s participation on Martin Luther King, Jr. Day of Service, and more, Tikkun Olam represents the social conscience and soul of our community.
 Our mission is to create an infrastructure within Adath Israel whose purpose is to ensure that the performance of “mitzvot” becomes a visible and permanent part of synagogue culture in order to benefit our membership, the greater community, and the education of our children, and to promote the value of Adath Israel membership.

 The Tikkun Olam Community provides meals for members and their families undergoing trying circumstances.
 If you would like to be included on the list of meal providers or are in need of meals, please call the synagogue office at 610-934-1919 or email Aeryn Fenton at [email protected].

 Food collections continue to support the Mitzvah Food Project.
 Click here to learn how you can help.

 Additional ways to participate in mitzvot include but are not limited to:

 - B'Nai Mitzvah Projects